RobMakesThings/CSS491BOOKSTORE2024/App/notes.md

 https://www.sqlalchemy.org/

 install fastapi and  uvicorn

 install sqlalcmey
 I was using dbeaver, a GUI for databases-- to use it, you may need to add a user to the database using mariadb command line. using mariadb

-mariadb connecter , sql alchemy , fastapi starting services: systemctl start mariadb
+mariadb connecter , sql alchemy , fastapi all need to be installed.
+Mariadb connector may or may not come with one of the other libraries. starting services: systemctl start mariadb

-dbeaver connect
+starting app
-starting app-- reload for development uvicorn backend:app -- reload
+uvicorn backend:app -- reload

-once app is started, shoudl be able to navigate to api docs page and can interact from there.
+once app is started, should be able to navigate to api docs page and can interact from there. its localhost:8000/docs for me.

+All of the current stuff is using get requests, im pretty sure this is bad for whatever reason. one task could be to change those to posts. authentication returns a JWT token .